+2.2.1.3.
 Clients Running with Unaccepted Salt Keys

-Clients which have not been onboarded, that is clients running with unaccepted Salt keys, consume more resources than clients that have been onboarded.
+Idle clients which have not been onboarded, that is clients running with unaccepted Salt keys, consume more resources than idle clients that have been onboarded.
 Generally, this consumes about an extra 2.5 Kb/s of inbound network bandwidth per client.
 For example, 1000 idle clients will consume about 2.5 Mb/s extra.
 This consumption will reduce almost to zero when onboarding has been completed for all clients.
 Limit the number of non-onboarded clients for optimal performance.

+2.2.1.4.
 Disabling the Salt Mine